Account Types on Mobile

-The dollars in Budget Accounts are included in your budget (which you can tell from our super-clever naming scheme).
+The funds in Budget Accounts are included in your budget (which you can tell from our super-clever naming scheme).
 These accounts should also include credit accounts from which you spend, so they're included in your budget as well.

 There are five Budget Account options to choose from:

-- Savings (It's important to Budget Your Savings!)
+- Savings (It's important to assign your savings!)

 - Line of Credit

 Tough decision?
 Here's a little secret: Checking and Savings accounts work exactly the same.
 They are accounts that typically have a positive balance because they're where you store money.